Mária Szepes: The Red Lion

 The Red Lion, Mária Szepes' first novel, was published in 1946 in Hungary (original title: A Vörös Oroszlán).
 During the communist regime of Rákosi, The Red Lion was considered to be nonconformist and was therefore prohibited.
 All copies of the book were ordered to be destroyed.
-However, the librarian and novelist Béla Hamvas managed to save four copies.
+However, the philospoher, librarian and novelist Béla Hamvas managed to save four copies.
 Then, several supporters of the author typed up the novel, made templates for printing, and released the self-made copies through the underground.
 Almost 40 years later, the novel arrived at the desk of the Heyne publishing company via the agency Utoprop.
 The book was translated into German by Gottfried Feidel and was published as a paperback in 1984.
 More details regarding the history of origin are reported by Hans Joachim Alpers in his preface of the 2002 re-issue.

 The Red Lion has been adapted to stage and is performed in various theaters of the United States.